-Athens in a poem is a platform for the collection of material on urban poetics.
+Athens in a poem is a website dedicated to the collection of material on urban poetics.
 It intends to aid an ongoing discussion on what created the particular Greek urban experience.
 It is a website for the collection and dissemination of material regarding poems about the Athenian urban experience alongside a collection of photos narrating this experience, the relationship of words with space and a more general discussion on spatial theory applied to the experience of living in urban areas in Greece.

 This is a venture that started in May 2014 with the aim of helping people imagine living in their own city.
 The idea behind it was that poetic texts are unique sources of signs, symbols and new language and so poems about the experience of living in the city would help people form coherent narratives of their own experience while also being given the tools to place these into new frameworks.
 As Gaston Bachelard has noted in The Poetics of Space (1958), a great verse “awakens” images that have been effaced while confirming “the unforeseeable nature of speech” and “if we render speech unforeseeable, is this not an apprenticeship to freedom?”
 Poetic texts, we could say, are now more essential than ever.